 “Ultimately, this endeavor failed & the airstrip was returned to farming fields in the early 1950s.”

-Note that by 1960 a 2nd location of the Capistrano Airport had been opened on the opposite (south) side of the San Juan Creek.
+Note that at some point between 1957-58 a 2nd location of the Capistrano Airport was opened on the opposite (south) side of the San Juan Creek.

 Capistrano Airport (2nd location) (L38), San Juan Capistrano, CA

 33.484, -117.673 (South of El Toro MCAS, CA)

 The 2nd location of Capistrano Airport (on the south side of the San Juan Creek), as depicted on the March 1958 San Diego Sectional Chart.

 No airfield was yet depicted at this location on a 1952 aerial view or the September 1957 San Diego Sectional Chart.